tharsha18/kinesisid/lab2-firehose.md

 # Immersion Day Lab 2 - Deliver stream data usinf Kinesis Data Firehose

-## Part 1 - Configure Kinesis firehose to subscribe to Kinesis Stream as a consumer.
+## Configure Kinesis firehose to subscribe to Kinesis Stream as a consumer.

 Lets first create an S3 bucket which you want Firehose to send data to.
 Name the bucket using your "initials-accoutnumber".
 Your AWS acct number can be found at the top right section of the browser window.